Tag: desserts

 palm sugar_9048

-Add water and heat the mixture gently on medium heat stirring until it all dissolves.
-Continue until the syrup boils.
+Add the water and heat the mixture on medium heat, stirring until fully dissolved.
+Continue heating until the syrup boils.

 melting palm_9050